 If you would prefer your guerrilla marijuana patches not to get busted, it is imperative that people can’t see them!
 A local Hawaiian method we call “the cage” works great for keeping cannabis growing incognito.

-The cage technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch.
-Enough room to fit a few low-profile hybrids.
+The cage technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch—enough room to fit a few low-profile hybrids.

 Cut four sticks to use as corner stakes—around 2″ thick.
-The height of the sticks should be slightly lower then the surrounding vegetation, as to avoid being seen.
+The height of the sticks should be slightly lower than the surrounding vegetation, as to avoid being seen.
 After your sticks are obtained, stake them sturdily into the ground at the four corners of your patch.

-Side Wall: Now you will need some welded wire or scrap fencing to perimeter your patch with it, keeping critters, even pigs, from messing with your plants.
+Side Wall: Now, you will need some welded wire or scrap fencing to perimeter your patch with it, keeping critters, even pigs, from messing with your plants.
 Wrap the fence around to the outside of your sticks—this will keep a superior level of strength when pushed against from the outside.
-Adjust the height of your side wall fence accordingly to the area, think of what animals may try to get in.
+Adjust the height of your sidewall fence accordingly to the area.
+Think of what animals may try to get in.
 A foot or two is usually tall enough to stop pigs from entering.

 Take care to fasten the side wall securely to the post sticks using wire or tightly fastened rope.

 The amount of camouflage material you use to cover up is your own preference—with more camouflage comes less sunlight penetration.
 Losing a bit of light is obviously better than losing your entire bud crop.
-Weave a heavier amount of grass in the lid initially, as it will open back up naturally as the grass dies and weather gets to it.
+Weave a heavier amount of grass in the lid initially, as it will open back up naturally as the grass dies and the weather gets to it.

 Take a step back and analyze your work.
 Ask yourself:

-Does my guerrilla patch blend in to the surrounding vegetation?
+Does my guerrilla patch blend into the surrounding vegetation?

-Will this easily be spotted by helicopters, rippers or hunters?
+Will this easily be spotted by helicopters, rippers, or hunters?